UltraMessaging/um_kb/kb/packet-loss.md

 (at the expense of potentially blocking the sender).
 See notes [c] and [d].

-When the protocol is operating over a WAN, you may need to further reduce the rate limiter below the MSMR.
+When the protocol operates over a WAN, you may need to reduce the rate limiter below the MSMR.
-Consider a subscriber that can sustain in input rate of 8 gigabits/sec, but it is separated from the publisher by a WAN with a total throughput of 10 gigabits/sec.
+Consider a subscriber that can sustain an input rate of 8 gigabits/sec, but it is separated from the publisher by a WAN with a total throughput of 10 gigabits/sec.
-However, this 10 gigabits/sec must be shared across all networking applications, and allowing this publisher to peak at 8 gigabits/sec would result in overload of the WAN link.
+However, this 10 gigabits/sec must be shared across all networking applications, and allowing this publisher to peak at 8 gigabits/sec would overload the WAN link.

 To ensure a lossless utilization, you should divide up the available bandwidth and limit each app that sends over the WAN to its share of the bandwidth.